Kiranendra/django-demo/README.md

 			{% endfor %}
 		</body>

     *The static folder must be loaded before using it.
 After modifying the html file restart the server (stop and start).
+If it is not loaded then the server throws an error saying that the static directory is not loaded.

 34. The css or javascript files and some headings (like title) or navigation bar are common for most of the html pages in an application.
 So rather than copy and pasting the `importing` lines for every html file we can write those lines in a separate html file and import that one file in every html file in that application with one or few lines of code.